This recipe for coq au vin is a fresher, green-herb-laced version of the original French classic. Serve with a crusty baguette for dunking.

 1. In a plastic bag, shake flour with 1/2 tsp. salt, 1/4 tsp. pepper, and the herbes de Provence; set aside.

-2. In a 5- to 6-qt. pan over medium-high heat, brown bacon, stirring occasionally, 6 to 7 minutes.
+2. In a 5- to 6-qt. pot over medium-high heat, brown bacon, stirring often, 6 to 7 minutes.
 Meanwhile, cut chicken into 1-in. chunks, then shake half at a time in flour to coat.

 3. With a slotted spoon, transfer bacon from pan to paper towels.
-Brown half the chicken in bacon fat, stirring occasionally, 3 to 5 minutes.
+Brown half the chicken in bacon fat, stirring often, 3 to 5 minutes.
 Transfer to a plate.
-Repeat with remaining chicken, adding oil to pan.
-Meanwhile, cut carrots in half lengthwise and cut celery into diagonal slices.
+Repeat with remaining chicken, adding oil to pot.
+Meanwhile, halve carrots lengthwise and cut celery into diagonal slices.
 Chop onion.

-4. Add vegetables to pan with remaining salt and pepper and sauté until onion is golden, about 5 minutes.
+4. Add vegetables to pot with remaining 1/4 tsp. each salt and pepper and sauté until onion is golden, about 5 minutes.
 Meanwhile, in a microwave-safe bowl, microwave wine and broth until steaming, about 3 minutes.

 5. Add broth mixture, chicken, and bacon to pan, stirring to loosen browned bits.
 Cover and bring to a boil over high heat.
 Reduce heat and simmer until vegetables are tender, about 15 minutes.
 Meanwhile, coarsely chop parsley and tarragon.
 Stir them into stew.